Google

 Frequently Asked Questions

-What Additional Buyer's Stamp Duty (ABSD) implications apply to second-property purchases at Parksuites?
+What ABSD implications apply for second-property purchases at Parksuites?